Entries for our 2023 festival are now open. We can't wait to see this year's films!

 We accept entries from all over the world, exclusively via FilmFreeway.
 You may submit more than one film, and each film can be entered in more than one category.
 Please read the rules below for further important details.

-Every film submitted will be viewed by members of our viewing panel to determine which entries become official selections.
-The final judging in each category will be done by industry professionals.
+We try to ensure that each film submitted is viewed by at least three members of our viewing panel to determine which entries become Official Selections.
+The judging of each category is done by an industry professional.
+And the judges make up the Jury that decides on the Best Film overall.

-We will screen as many official selections as circumstances permit, either as part of an in-person event, or using our online platform.
-But we cannot guarantee to show every film because of the large number of entries we receive.
+We try to screen as many Official Selections as we possibly can, either in one of our cinema venues, or online using our Vimeo platform.
+But we cannot guarantee to show every Official Selection in a cinema because of the large number of entries we receive.

 Documentary